Last Updated: April 2026 — Lab tested on pfSense 2.7.2, Proxmox 8.1, Home Assistant 2024.4

 Sorted by overall home lab suitability score.
 Green = passed.
 Red = failed.

-Only VPNs that passed kill switch, DNS leak, and pfSense integration tests are included.
+Each VPN below wins in its specific category.
+Only those that passed kill switch, DNS leak, and pfSense integration tests are detailed here.

 Mullvad VPN